tlangs/JSONFamilyTree/README.txt

 If spouses have identical children lists, then execute:
     java -jar grandchildren.jar -i -f <filename>
 for a minor speedup.
 It removes the redundant child id lists so they are not calculated.
+Only use this if spouse children Id lists are identical.

 To access the help screen, execute:
     java -jar grandchildren.jar -h